THE WATERLOO CAMPAIGN

 Most biographies were taken or compiled from :

-- Dalton, Charles, The Waterloo Roll Call, with biographical notes and anecdotes, Eyre and Spottiswoode, London, 1904.
+- Dalton, Charles, The Waterloo Roll Call, with biographical notes and anecdotes, Eyre and Spottiswoode, London, 1904.and

 - Challis, Lionel S., Peninsula Roll Call.
 1949.
 The Napoleon Series.
 December 2011. < www.napoleon-series.org >